-The issue of not being able to charge LiFePO4 batteries below freezing is being overcome by versions that have a built-in heater and a thermostat that senses when the battery is being charged at a low temperature.
-It will kick in the heater to get the cells above freezing before actually charging the battery (incidentally this is also how an electrical car works in winter).
+The issue of not being able to charge LiFePO4 batteries below freezing is now being overcome by versions that have a built-in heater and a thermostat that senses when the battery is being charged at a low temperature.
+It will kick in a heater to get the cells above freezing before actually charging the battery (incidentally this is also how an electrical car works in winter).

 Jump-Starting The BMS

 For most conditions (over-current, over-Voltage, under-temperature, or over-temperature) the BMS will automatically switch back on again, either after a set amount of time has passed, or once the conditions are safe.
 However, there is one case where the BMS will NOT switch on by itself, the battery will stay off: When any cell within a LFP battery falls below the lower safe Voltage limit the BMS will switch off to protect the cells from over-discharge.
 It does this with still a little charge left in the cells, so the battery can sit for a while and self-discharge before damage to the cells occurs.
 The important part is that the BMS will not switch the battery back on by itself!
 When this happens the battery simply “goes away” and produces 0 Volt.